derNarr/scuff-em/unitTests/py_tests/README.rst

 Files
 -----
-Files describing the tests:
+Exemplary files describing the tests:

 test_scuff-caspol.py
     python script that states the different tests.

-Files needed for these tests are:
+Files needed for these tests are stored in ``data/``:

 dist.txt
     containing the distances that will be calculated.
 They are given in